 We welcome applications from all candidates but there are restrictions to some areas of our business and some points you should note below.

-If you hold a valid student or work visa you can switch to a Tier 2 (General) visa sponsored by PwC from within the UK.
-PwC have a set number of Certificate of Sponsorship applications that can be made each year and if this limit is reached it may prevent us from being able to sponsor and therefore employ you.
+If you hold a valid student or work visa we may be able to switch to a Tier 2 (General) visa sponsored by PwC from within the UK.
+PwC has a set number of Certificate of Sponsorship applications that can be made each year.
+If this limit is reached and other Home Office requirements can not be met, it may prevent us from being able to sponsor and therefore employ you.

 There are minimum salary requirements that need to be met in order to be eligible for a Tier 2 (General) visa.
 Full details on visa restrictions can be found on the Home Office website and immigration rules are subject to change.

-The above information is correct as at February 2018.
+The above information is correct as of September 2020.